DEIM-Management-System/Manual/forPresenter.md

     * When you enter it, you must name yourself as "A1-1: Firstname Familyname (Univ.
 Name)" or "A1-1: Firstname Familyname (Lab.
 Name)" to identify for participants.
     * To change your name, access the home page of Webex and login, you can change your name by clicking the icon on the top left corner.
     * Before starting the session, you should test shareing the screen.
+    * If you cannot access the scheduled Webex conference room, please check the information on the portal top.
+    * If a Webex conference room does not start up, you may be moved to a spare Webex conference room (access URL will be changed).
+In that case, an emergency announcement will be issued to the portal top.
 1. Launch your presentation materials such as PowerPoint.
     * Students are eligible for the online presentation award, so the session chair will check you are a student or not.
 1. When you start the presentation: